Common forms of this trope:

 - Random DCE was known for this, especially in his early years.
 While he softened up in recent years, he still thinks liking anime is beneath him.

 - Yahtzee is prone to doing this and he doesn't just hate one kind of gamer - he's hated on people who like Eastern RPGs, Western RPGs, Silent Hill fans, people who like Halo, people who played Psychonauts, people who didn't play Psychonauts, console gamers, PC gamers, fans of point and click adventure games, people who own a Wii, fans of MMORPGs, Korean gamers, fans of sprite comics, fans of Control Alt Delete, fans of The Sims, Retro gamers, Indie gamers, people who hate retro, people who hate indies, Joss Whedon, anyone who likes Joss Whedon, etc. Most it is hyperbolic though, and plays into the Misanthrope Supreme Hates Everyone Equally persona he adopts for the reviews, and he frequently drops Hypocrisy Nods as he is a self-admitted fan of quite a few things from the preceding list.

 - MovieBob has frequently argued that his personal and private tastes are objective facts rather than subjective opinions, and uses this argument in an effort to justify hating not merely works of art, but people who like them.
 A large part of his considerable internet Hate Dom arises from fans invoking He Panned It, Now He Sucks, and another part from being told that You Like It So You Suck.

-- Mario Teh Plumber absolutely despises modern Sonic games as well as anybody who likes them, labeling them as "modern morons" and "hentai faggots".
+- Mario Teh Plumber absolutely despises modern Sonic games as well as anybody who likes them.
+He has a similar attitude to modern Nintendo games and their fans.